process-analytics/bpmn-visualization-examples/projects/typescript-vanilla-with-parcel/README.md

 If you want to bundle the application, run `npm run build`.

-## WARNING about the Parcel configuration for old `bpmn-visualization` versions
+## WARNING about the Parcel configuration for some `bpmn-visualization` versions

+### 0.44.0 and newer

+Add an alias for es-toolkit

+TODO explain why. parcel uses the browser attribute (as for bpmn-visualization in the past)

+### 0.26.1 and older

 When using bpmn-visualization@0.26.1 or older, a special configuration is required.
 This no more needed starting from version 0.26.2 (see [PR 384 ](https://github.com/process-analytics/bpmn-visualization-examples/pull/384) for more explanations).